 A Perfect Storm for Poor Literacy: Poor readers, weak vocabulary, and bad spellers

 learning more.
-Apparently, little of that is taught in middle and high school.
+Apparently, little of that is taught in school.
 [ACED]

 - 70% of 10-Year-olds are now in “learning poverty,” unable to read and understand a simple sentence.
 [World Bank, 2022]